ShivanKaul/drafts-451/draft-sahib-451-new-protocol-elements-01.md

 ## Censorship Resistance

-While HTTP 451 status code cannot prevent censorship, it can help make censorship more transparent and make assessment of Internet censorship cases easier by providing information about the block in a parseable manner.
+While HTTP 451 status code cannot prevent censorship, it can help make some kinds of censorship (i.e. where the censorer is interested and able to provide information about the block) more transparent and make its assessment easier by providing information about the block in a parseable manner.

 ## Open Standards